 And there could be more mega-artist deals ahead, of the will.i.am variety.
 “You can expect several Megabox announcements next year including exclusive deals with artists who are eager to depart from outdated business models.”

 MegaUpload has the capital to do this, but they are also pushing some emotional capital as well.
 That is, a stark juxtoposition between them and traditional media interests, ie major labels like UMG.
 “These guys think an iPad is a facial treatment, the internet is the devil, and wired phones are still hip,” Schmitz blasted.
 “They are in denial about the new realities and opportunities.
-They don’t understand that the rip-off days are over.
-Artists are more educated than ever about how they are getting ripped off and how the big labels only look after themselves.”
+They don’t understand that the rip-off days are over.”